oercompbiomed/Seili-2020/README.md

 ## Summer School Programme (preliminary)

-**The Summer School has its start in June and finish in end of September.
+The Summer School has its start in June and finish in end of September.
+In June (exact date TBC) a package of pre-assignments will be sent out to participants and project groups will be formed – one student from each participating university in each group.

-Exact dates for start and finish is not yet set.
-In June a package of pre- assignments will be sent out to participants and project groups will be formed – one student from each university in each group.
-The week before the summer school starts in August introductory lecture will be held and the first start-up work shop.
-During the course week online lectures are given with possibilities to interact with teachers.
-Group work is scheduled to afternoons between 12.00 – 18.00 (CET) for most of the days – estimated at least 4h/day is needed.
-After the course week student groups continue to work with the project and deliver a report in the end of September.
+The week before the summer school starts in August introductory lecture will be held and the first start-up workshop.
+During the intensive course week online lectures are given with possibilities to interact with teachers.
+Group work is scheduled to afternoons between 12.00 – 18.00 (CET) for most of the days – estimated at least 4h/day active work in groups is needed.
+After the course week student groups continue to work with the projects on-line and in virtual meetings.
+The teams deliver a final report in the end of September (25.9.2020).

-**Students are signed in at University of Turku from where 5 credit points (ECTS) are given upon completion of the course.**
+Students will work on Canvas platform (Karoliska Institutet) and data will be shared in GitHub.
+Students are signed in at University of Turku from where 5 ECTS are given upon completion of the course.

-### Pre-assignments:
+#### Pre-assignments in June:

-**Bioethics (web-based) containing the following parts:**<br>
+**Bioethics (web-based) containing the following modules:**<br>
-1. The basic concepts, theories, and principles in biomedical ethics
+Module 1.
+Introduction to BioEthicsX
-2. Research ethics for biomedical analytics
+Module 2.
+Research ethics in Biomedicine

 **Python, R and friends:**<br>
 A short introduction to programming and how to prepare yourself and your computer for the computational exercises at the Summer School https://rise.articulate.com/share/Y-vw0ZckATqKqyh4u44c8p9YN-UEtr8r

-#### Week 32 (exact date not yet set)
+#### Week 32 (TBC)
-- Why are computational skills needed in biomedicine - relevance to uncovering disease mechanisms and for diagnostics (Arvid Lundervold, University of Bergen) - motivational [[slides](https://docs.google.com/presentation/d/1srqlU0Kk3NlfTV91haD1pgaOm08VvSndPULtYaq3gQg/edit#slide=id.g57a88c4dbd_2_90)] from the previous Summer School at [Seili 2019](https://github.com/oercompbiomed/Seili-2019)
+- Why are computational skills needed in biomedicine? - Relevance to uncovering disease mechanisms and for diagnostics (*Arvid Lundervold, University of Bergen*) - motivational [[slides](https://docs.google.com/presentation/d/1srqlU0Kk3NlfTV91haD1pgaOm08VvSndPULtYaq3gQg/edit#slide=id.g57a88c4dbd_2_90)] from the previous Summer School at [Seili 2019](https://github.com/oercompbiomed/Seili-2019)

-- Review of pre-assignments - Jupyter notebooks, tools and data repositories (Arvid Lundervold, Peder Lillebostad, University of Bergen)
+- Review of pre-assignments - Jupyter notebooks, on tools and data repositories (*Arvid Lundervold, Peder Lillebostad, University of Bergen*)

-- Team building activities (Karin Hjernø, University of Southern Denmark)
+- Team building activities (*Karin Hjernø, University of Southern Denmark*)

-#### Week 33
+#### Intensive week 10th – 14th of August 2020 (NB – time is given in CET):

 **Monday, August 10**<br>
-NB – time given is Central European Time
 ```
 09:00 - 09:45   Bioimage informatics and machine learning
                 (Jussi Tohka, University of Eastern Finland, Kuopio)